The Year 2009 marks an historic milestone for the law firm of Pellettieri Rabstein

 current convenient location on Route 1 near Quaker Bridge Mall.
 A Mount Holly office

-was added in the late 1980's and recently the firm opened a location in Nutley.
+was added in the late 1980's (which was recently relocated to Mt.
+Laurel).

 Even though it seems that the Central New Jersey area is now overflowing with attorneys,